 - 1. When the search that you created in the previous step is complete, click the Search tab at the top of the page, and then click the checkbox next to the search.
-You may have to click C Refresh to display the search. - 2.
-On the search flyout page, click 👱 More, and then select Export results from the drop-down list. - 3.
+You may have to click ERefresh to display the search. - 2.
+On the search flyout page, click $\underline{\Psi}$ More, and then select Export results from the drop-down list. - 3.
 On the Export results page, select the recommended options to export usage data.

-0 All items, excluding ones that have unrecognized format, are encrypted, or weren't indexed for other reasons 0 All items, including ones that have unrecognized format, are encrypted, or weren't indexed for other reasons 0 Only items that have an unrecognized format, are encrypted, or weren't indexed for other reasons Exp ort Exchange content as: ĺ 0 One PST file for each mailbox $\bigcirc$ One PST file containing all messages ł 0 One PST file containing all messages in a single folder 0 Individual messages Enable de-duplication for Exchange content Include versions for SharePoint files Export files in a compressed (zipped) folder.
-Includes only individual messages and SharePoint "
+All items, excluding ones that have unrecognized format, are encrypted, or weren't indexed for C other reasons $\overline{}$ All items, including ones that have unrecognized format, are encrypted, or weren't indexed for other reasons A $\overline{}$ Only items that have an unrecognized format, are encrypted, or weren't indexed for other reasons Expo rt Exchange content as: 0 One PST file for each mailbox One PST file containing all messages ₹ B 0 One PST file containing all messages in a single folder O 1 Individual messages □ Er nable de-duplication for Exchange content □ In nclude versions for SharePoint files < c xport files in a compressed (zipped) folder.
+Includes only individual messages and SharePoint ments.

-a.
-Under Output options, select the first option (All items, excluding ones that have ones that have an unrecognized format, are encrypted, or weren't indexed for other reasons) to export indexed items only.

-b.
-Under Export Exchange content as, select the second option, One PST file containing all messages.

-c.
-Leave the remaining export options unselected.

-4. After you choose the export settings, click Export.
+- a.
+Under Output options, select the first option (All items, excluding ones that have ones that have an unrecognized format, are encrypted, or weren't indexed for other reasons) to export indexed items only. - b.
+Under Export Exchange content as, select the second option, One PST file containing all messages. - c.
+Leave the remaining export options unselected. - 4.
+After you choose the export settings, click Export.